karlotness/tree-sitter.el/README.md

 A list of functions and information on whether they have been exposed to Elisp is available in [todo.org](todo.org).

-The interface to the module is not settled.
-The binding code is in early stages and will need a fair bit of cleanup to fix inconsistencies and patch likely bugs.

 The bindings are relatively plain transfers of the tree-sitter C API.
 Few, if any, convenience wrappers are provided although some may be added later.
 That said, the intention is that all types and